+Stingley has totaled 20 tackles, a forced fumble, and a pass broken up so far this year, but he has also been banged up.
 Even though LSU had a returning corner who was highly touted in Kristian Fulton, Stingley took over as the Tigers' No. 1 corner during his freshman season.
-Stingley was phenomenal shutting down receivers and making big plays for the LSU defense.
+Stingley was phenomenal, shutting down receivers and making big plays for the LSU defense.
 He showed excellent instincts, size, ball skills, and cover ability.
-His six interceptions and 15 passes broken up was superb production, but it really incredible considering he was a freshman.
+His six interceptions and 15 passes broken up in 2019 were superb production, but it really incredible considering he was a freshman.
 Stingley (6-1, 190) has the ability to end up being a top cornerback prospect for the 2022 NFL Draft.

 Luke Joeckel was an epic bust for the Jaguars.
 If they had taken Lane Johnson instead, they would not have needed to draft Cam Robinson and/or Jawaan Taylor.
 As it stands, Robinson is entering free agency after the 2020 season.
-He may not be worth re-signing to a long-term extension depending on how he plays in his contract year.
+He may not be worth re-signing to a long-term extension, depending on how this year works out.
 Thus, offensive tackle need could be pressing again in Jacksonville.

 Ross is out for the 2020 season due to a spinal condition that requires surgery.
 The 6-foot-4, 205-pounder played well for Clemson in 2019, although the offense spread the ball around to a variety of play-makers.
 He totaled 66 receptions for 865 yards and eight touchdowns in 2019.
 Ross broke out in 2018, showing off a freakish skill set alongside size and speed.
 While Clemson spread the ball out as well that season, Ross made the most of his receptions, totaling 1,000 yards and nine touchdowns on 46 receptions for an average of 21.7 yards per catch.
 Ross is brimming with upside and looks like he has high first-round potential if his spinal condition allows him to play.